Earthquake casualty estimation: Estimates of shaking

-The intensity of shaking diminishes away from the earthquake
+Intensity

 Strong ground motions damage buildings, sometimes bringing about collapse.
 Shaking of the ground decreases with distance from the release of energy, the hypocenter, or, more accurately expressed, from the entire area of rupture.
 To calculate the intensity of shaking at a given settlement, the computer looks up the attenuation (decrease in amplitude) for seismic waves that travel the distance to the settlement in question.
 Such calculations are similar to those made to assess the seismic hazard, part of the field of engineering seismology.

 Errors are again introduced through the heterogeneity of the Earth.
 The loss of energy along the wave path is not exactly the same in all parts of the world.
 Examples are shown in Figure 2.
 For poorly studied regions in developing countries, the uncertainty of the estimated intensities can be substantial, as shown by the different curves, because attenuation is poorly known.

 Another factor that can lead to variations of observed intensity of shaking is the condition of the soil beneath a particular structure.
 The waves are amplified in unconsolidated soils compared to hard rock (Figure 3).
 In important cities, soil conditions and their amplification factors are mapped for microzonation purposes.
 This type of information is usually not available for settlements in developing countries.
 One has to assume that the mixture of conditions results in an average loss estimate for the city, overall.

 An intensity, I, given in Roman numerals from I to XII, is calculated for each settlement, accounting for the magnitude of the earthquake and its distance, and also accounting for the local amplification, if known.